Robert Chesebrough: Life and career

 Born in London, England, to American parents on January 9, 1837, Chesebrough was raised in New York City.
 He married Margaret McCredy on April 28, 1864, and they had four children.

-Chesebrough began his career as a chemist clarifying kerosene from the oil of sperm whales.
-The discovery of petroleum in Titusville, Pennsylvania, rendered his job obsolete, so he traveled to Titusville to research what new materials might be created from the new fuel.
+Chesebrough began his career as a chemist clarifying lamp oil from sperm oil, a waxy oil found in the heads of sperm whales.
+The development of coal oil and the discovery of petroleum in Titusville, Pennsylvania, rendered his job obsolete, so he traveled to Titusville to research what new materials might be created from the new fuel.
 As he was strolling around the oil field, he found out about something called rod wax, also known as petroleum jelly, a jellylike substance that was cleaned off of the pumping equipment often.
-Chesebrough was told it was a nuisance, except when someone had a cut or burn.
-If it was rubbed on an injury, then it would lessen the pain and make the injury heal quicker.
+Chesebrough was told it was a nuisance, except when someone had a cut or burn; they found that if it was rubbed on an injury, then it would lessen the pain and make the injury heal quicker.
 He then trade-named the jelly as Vaseline.